kshivakumar27/smart-city-project-Using-Django-Framework/TestPlanAndOutput/Readme.md

 • Function integrating software and harwdware devices for conitnues value recording- Requirement based test - Passing

-• Function integrating hardware to website which can user view from there mibile through website - Requirement based test - Passing
+• Function integrating hardware to website which can user view from there mobile through website - Requirement based test - Passing

 • Functioning all user data and admin are securly stored and maintained - Requirement based test - Passing